cran/kindisperse/README.md

 neighbourhood size (the radius of NS is equal to 2x the axial sigma estimate).

-Let’s try out some simulated values see the funcion in action.
+Let’s try out some simulated values see the function in action.
 First, we’ll set up our individual axial sigmas for the component distributions.